awsdocs/amazon-fsx-lustre-user-guide/doc_source/managing-storage-capacity.md

 + **Increase increments** – When you increase storage capacity, use the increments listed in the **Increase storage capacity** dialog box\.
 + **Time between increases** – You can't make further storage capacity increases on a file system until 6 hours after the last increase was requested, or until the storage optimization process has completed, whichever time is longer\.
 + **Throughput capacity** – The Amazon FSx console, the AWS CLI, and the Amazon FSx API don't allow you to specify a desired throughput level\.
 However, you automatically increase throughput capacity when you increase the storage capacity\.
 For persistent HDD file systems with SSD cache, the read cache storage capacity is also similarly increased to maintain an SSD cache that is sized to 20 percent of the HDD storage capacity\.
 Amazon FSx calculates the new values for the storage and throughput capacity units and lists them in the **Increase storage capacity** dialog box\.
 + **Deployment type** – You can increase the storage capacity of all deployment types except for scratch 1 file systems\.
+If you have a scratch 1 file system, you can create a new one with a larger storage capacity\.

 ## When to increase storage and throughput capacity<a name="when-to-modify-storage-capacity"></a>

 Increase your file system's storage capacity when it's running low on free storage capacity\.
 Use the `FreeStorageCapacity` CloudWatch metric to monitor the amount of free storage that is available on the file system\.
 You can create an Amazon CloudWatch alarm on this metric and get notified when it drops below a specific threshold\.
-For more information, see [Monitoring with Amazon CloudWatch](monitoring_overview.md#monitoring-cloudwatch)\.
+For more information, see [Monitoring with Amazon CloudWatch](monitoring-cloudwatch.md)\.

 You can use CloudWatch metrics to monitor your file system's ongoing throughput usage levels\.
 If you determine that your file system needs a higher throughput capacity, you can use the metric information to help you decide how much to increase the storage capacity\.
-For information about how to determine your file system's current throughput, see [How to Use Amazon FSx for Lustre Metrics](how_to_use_metrics.md)\.
-For information about how storage capacity affects throughput capacity, see [Amazon FSx for Lustre Performance](performance.md)\.
+For information about how to determine your file system's current throughput, see [How to use Amazon FSx for Lustre metrics](how_to_use_metrics.md)\.
+For information about how storage capacity affects throughput capacity, see [Amazon FSx for Lustre performance](performance.md)\.

 You can also view your file system's storage capacity and total throughput on the **Summary** panel of the file system details page\.